hackscorp/hackscorp.dev/README.md

 - [ ] Document how issues should be tagged
 ```

+## Language

+For consistency with our software projects, this documentation is written in **American English**.

 ## Credits

 The following resources were influential in the design of our engineering process.
 Other reference resources are linked throughout the Hacks Engineering Guide.